cfengine/documentation/getting-started/installation/installation-enterprise.markdown

 CFEngine bundles all critical dependencies into the package; therefore, additional software is not required.

+**Requirements for VIOS**

+CFEngine Enterprise has [Virtual I/O Server (VIOS) Recognized status](http://www.ibm.com/partnerworld/gsd/solutiondetails.do?solution=48493) from IBM.
+This means that CFEngine Enterprise has been technically verified by IBM to be installed in and manage VIOS environments.

+During testing, CFEngine Enterprise was seen to use up to 2% of the VIOS CPU during `cf-agent` runs with the default CFEngine policy.
+The resource utilization may vary depending on the policy CFEngine is running.
+The VIOS should be configured with Shared Processors in Uncapped mode.

 ## Policy Server Requirements

 ### Dedicated OS